quaquel/EMAworkbench/docs/source/overview.rst

 Analysis
 ========

-The ananlysis package contains a variety of analysis and visualization techniques for analysing the results from the exploratory modeling.
+The anlysis package contains a variety of analysis and visualization techniques for analysing the results from the exploratory modeling.
 The analysis scripts are tailored for use in combination with the workbench, but they can also be used on their own with data generated in some other manner.